-Summary of 2004 Report-The new information gathered for this year's analysis is sending mixed and ambiguous signals regarding market power in the Midwest portion of the Eastern Interconnect.
+The new information gathered for this year's analysis continues to send mixed and ambiguous signals regarding market power in the Midwest portion of the Eastern Interconnect.
 On one hand, "traditional" tests of market power used by FERC suggest that this market has a large number of buyers and sellers and appears to be viable.
-A defined process for accessing wholesale transmission is available through MAPP, utilizing Schedule F for a period of up to 12 months, or by utilizing Midwest Independent System Operator (MISO) or individual transmission provider's tariff for durations ranging from hourly service to multi-year service.
-In short, the wholesale market appears to reasonably efficient and workable, supporting many useful trades each day.
-On the other hand, the Midwest wholesale market, at times, has limited access to reliable transmission for delivery, conditions that are conducive to the exercise of market power.
-The MISO State of the Market Report shows that while this has not lead to widespread exercise of market power, the potential clearly exists.
-This is evidenced by the large number of Transmission Loading Relief's (TLR) in the area, the existence of pivotal suppliers and the anecdotal evidence that many transmission requests are not attempted because of the likelihood that they would be rejected.
-Furthermore, the newly approved FERC market power tests suggest most of the utilities in the region would be found to have market power, at least until all are members of an RTO that has centralized dispatch, a formal power market and established market power mitigation measures, a status not yet attained by MISO.
+A defined process for assessing wholesale transmission is available through MAPP, utilizing Schedule F for a period of up to 12 months, or by utilizing MISO or individual transmission provider's tariffs for durations ranging from hourly service to multi-year service.
+In short, the wholesale market appears to be reasonably efficient and workable supporting many useful trades each day.
+On the other hand, the Midwest market, at times, has limited access to reliable transmission for delivery, conditions that are conducive to the exercise of market power.
+The MISO State of the Market Report shows that while this has not led to widespread exercise of market power, the potential clearly exists.
+This is evidenced by the fact that many transmission requests are not attempted because of the likelihood that they would be rejected.
+Furthermore, the newly approved FERC market power tests suggest most of the utilities in the region would be found to have market power, at least until all are members of an RTO that has centralized dispatch, a formal power market and established market power mitigation measures.
 The final conclusion is that a reasonably efficient and workable wholesale market does exist in the Midwest region, but it cannot be judged as being free from market power given the new FERC rules.